-It sounds ridiculous given how good Guardiola has been as a coach, with 30 trophies won in his 12-year managerial career, but he honestly has not won a Champions League semi-final tie since 2011 when he led his Barcelona side past Real Madrid en route to winning the title.
+It sounds ridiculous given how good Guardiola has been as a coach, with 31 trophies won in his 13-year managerial career, but he honestly went an entire decade between Champions League semi-final victories.

 2012: Barcelona vs. Chelsea

 Coming into this season, Guardiola’s Barcelona were the best team in the world.
 The footballing revolution they began in 2008 was taking off in a serious way, but the squad themselves had problems.
 That season Guardiola had adopted a 3-1-4-2 or 3-4-3 formation in an effort to stay ahead of the curve in terms of counters for his side.

 The issue is that system relied on the unique skill-set of Eric Abidal, and he was stricken by cancer and unavailable for the run-in.
 This led to a reversion to the 4-3-3 template.
 Moreover, Guardiola was starting to lose trust in some of his most important players (namely Gerard Piqué and Dani Alves) and this came to a head in the first leg where he dropped Piqué.

 However, when it comes to the match itself, Guardiola couldn’t be accused of overthinking.
 He got his tactics right in both legs as Barcelona utterly dominated the Blues, but they were simply unable to finish the chances they created.
 They honestly could have scored four or five at Stamford Bridge only to come away with none.
 And the goals they conceded were defensive errors (none of which came when Piqué was on the field, which he was for the first 28 minutes of the second-leg).

 2014: Bayern Munich vs. Real Madrid